sarvanichinthapalli/HRel/README.md

 ## Acknowledgements

-Code for Mutual information estimation and Information plane analysis is taken from [here](https://github.com/Wickstrom/InformationTheoryExperiment)
+Code for Mutual information estimation and Information plane analysis is taken from [Wickstrom](https://github.com/Wickstrom/InformationTheoryExperiment)

-Few blocks of this [code](https://github.com/lmbxmu/HRank) are used
+Few blocks of [HRank](https://github.com/lmbxmu/HRank) code are used

+##Running the code

+Run the file with the suffix "ex.py" in the respective architectures.
+At the end ".npz " file is created with the Mutual information and sigma values for plotting.